unicornrainbow/git-spaces/README.md

 # Git Spaces

-Git spaces gives you as many workspaces as you want for working with a single Git repository.
-This can help when you need to work with multi branches on and off concurrently throughout the day.
-Naturally, it kinda sucks to have to be so all over the place and juggling branches, but sometimes there's really no way around it.
-That's why I made git spaces, that's why I made git spaces.
+Git spaces gives you as many workspaces as you want on a single Git repository.
+This can help when you need to work with multi branches, on and off, concurrently throughout the day.
+Naturally, it kinda sucks to have to be so all over the place, and juggling branches, but sometimes there's really no way around it.
+That's why I made git spaces.
 To be able to focus on a single task at hand while being pulled in mutiple directions.

 Git spaces allows you to easily set up a git workspace to contain a series of linked wrokspaces within the directories below.